Excise duty

 Non-harmonised national excise duties include the duty on soft drinks, the duty on beverage containers, the energy tax on peat and tall oil, and the waste tax.

 The system of excise duties also includes tax expenditures.
-The most significant energy tax expendi-tures concern the reduced tax rate for diesel fuels, the tax on light fuel oil for machinery (lower than for diesel), the lower electricity tax rate for industry, mining, greenhouses and over 5MW data centres, and the energy tax refund (to be gradually phased out in 2021–2024) for energy-intensive companies.
+The most significant energy tax expenditures concern the reduced tax rate for diesel fuels, the tax on light fuel oil for machinery (lower than for diesel), the lower electricity tax rate for e.g. industry, mining, greenhouses and energy-efficient data centres with a power capacity of at least 0.5 MW, and the energy tax refund (to be gradually phased out in 2021–2024) for energy-intensive companies.

 More information on excise taxation is available on the Finnish Tax Administration’s website